NLnetLabs/rpki-doc/source/routinator/interactive.rst

       latter is the name of the TAL file  without the extension *.tal*.
-This is the default format used if the :option:`--format` or :option:`-f` option is missing. csvext
+This is the default format used if the :option:`--format` or :option:`-f` option is missing. csvcompat
+       The same as csv except that all fields are embedded in double quotes and the autonomous system number is given without the prefix AS.
+This format is pretty much identical to the CSV produced by the RIPE NCC Validator. csvext
       This is an extended version of the *csv* format, which was used by the RIPE NCC RPKI Validator 1.x.
 Each line contains these comma-separated values: the